 Follow me on twitter for updates.

 The Everything Library is shared under a Creative Commons Attribution-NonCommercial 4.0 International License.
-So - you can do whatever you want with them, just give credit.
-I'm not going to sue you if you don't do this.
+So - you can do whatever you want non-commercially, just give credit.

 How to give credit?

 If posting on social media - you don't need to give credit, but you can tag me (@davidoreilly) if you want as I like retweeting things.
-You can also put #EverythingLibrary if you have the characters, no worries if you don't.
+You can also put #EverythingLibrary in there if you have room.
+That's it.

-Materials under the free / commercial license can not be repackaged or resold as assets !
-These will never be sold on those shitty model websites.
+Materials can not be repackaged or resold as assets !
+These models will never be sold on shitty model websites.

 Look at the bottom of this page for technical notes on using the models.